pandavan/AudVLC/README.md

 1) Download the `AudVLC.sh (zenity)` or `AudVLC (yad).sh (yad)` bash script

+2) Customize parameter or after installation change it from $HOME/.AudVLC/AudVLC.sh

-2) Make AudVLC.sh as executable file using *$ chmod +x Aud.sh*
+3) Make AudVLC.sh as executable file using *$ chmod +x Aud.sh*

-3) Execute AudVLC.sh file and paste the streaming URL in the text box
+4) Execute AudVLC.sh file for installation

+5) Paste the streaming URL in the textbox and select quality if you are using yad supported file.

 # Requirments